lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

 ### How to verify you've done it
  - REVIEW the files in the output destinations (Cloud Storage buckets) to check they match the expected results
- - USE GCP Stackdriver to monitor the overhead (CPU, memory etc...usage) for the Compute Engine VMs during job executions
+ - USE GCP Cloud Monitoring to monitor the overhead (CPU, memory etc...usage) for the Compute Engine VMs during job executions

 ### Other Things to Know
  - General GATK tool usage best practice guidlines from The Broad - [link](https://software.broadinstitute.org/gatk/best-practices/)
- - Cromwell can be run in 'stand-alone' or '(persistent) server mode'
+ - Cromwell can be run in '(run) stand-alone' or '(persistent) server mode'
     - VERIFY the version of Cromwell, WDL and tools when creating workflows (i.e. v44) - [link](https://github.com/broadinstitute/cromwell/releases/download/44/cromwell-44.jar)
     - USE the 'wdl_runner' tool to run/test Cromwell workflows locally - [link](https://github.com/broadinstitute/wdl-runner)
     - USE the Broad's 'WOM tool' to validate WDL workflow syntax - [link](https://github.com/broadinstitute/cromwell/releases/download/44/womtool-44.jar)